unmellow/a-terminal-game/README.md

-# reaper-kernel-the-name-sucks-
+# reaper-kernel
+an exokernel for riscv
-an exokernel written in rust
+written in rust